 On April 24, 2021, the Company entered into an option agreement that gives Lomiko the right to acquire up to a 70% interest in the Bourier project.
+This option agreement was amended in December 2021.

 TERMS OF THE TRANSACTION

 Under the Agreement, Lomiko will earn its interest in the Bourier project by way of an option arrangement.
 The key terms of the Agreement are detailed in the below: